Sign in

 Lori Busch raises dairy cross goats in Festus, Missouri, about 30 miles south of St. Louis in Jefferson County.
 Her farm, Lil Bit O' Charm Farm, traces its roots back to 2003, when she purchased three pygmy goats at an animal swap in Waterloo, Illinois.
 The farm's name itself came from one of those original goats, a buck called Charmer, whose personality left a lasting impression on the direction of the operation.
 That early start with small-scale goats eventually led Lori toward dairy crosses, and her program in Missouri reflects that long personal history with the animals rather than a commercial or sudden entry into the breed.

-👉 Is this your business?
+Is this your business?

 Claim this breeder profile

-You can claim this breeder profile by signing up for a free account and verifying your ownership of the phone number or email address.
+Create a free account to claim this page, then verify ownership of the phone number or email address.

 This profile was created to help more people discover your business.
 All information shown here comes from publicly available sources, but it’s not always perfect.
 Once you claim your profile, you can edit or remove any details you’d like.
 We’d love your help keeping the directory accurate and up to date!

-Owner Lori Busch
+Owner

 View other goat breeders in Missouri View other goat breeders View other dairy crosses breeders in Missouri View other dairy crosses breeders View other breeders in Missouri